What web developers should know about HTTPS but probably don't.

 The most common questions we get from developers who already know their stuff

-In 2015 web developers understand more about SSL than they ever have.
-If you read Hacker News you should know:
+Web developers today understand more about SSL/TLS than ever before.
+Here’s what you should know:

 What about the rest?
 Here are answers to the most common questions from our customers: